-ERP or Enterprise Resource Planning is a software system designed to connect several functional and technical activities within a company and integrate human resource aspects into it.
+ERP or Enterprise Resource Planning is a software system design to connect several functional and technical activities within a company and integrate human resource aspects into it.

 The function of this system is to standardize, simplify, and integrate business processes with various human resources, financial resources, and distribution.

 This technology was created by Gartner in 1990 to describe material requirements planning and manufacturing resource planning.

 ERP evolved from Manufacturing Resources Planning (MRP II) which allowed for enormous advances in the management of manufacturing processes.

 Modular ERP systems usually handle the manufacturing process, logistics, distribution of inventory (inventory), and invoices, including activities related to company accounting.

 How ERP System Works.

 In general, enterprise resource planning uses a centralized database for various business processes to reduce manual labor and simplify existing business workflows.

 ERP systems typically contain a dashboard where users can view real-time data collected from across the business to measure productivity and profitability.

 For example, an Enterprise Resource Planning System supply chain solution might receive a custom order and then automatically send that information to the distribution center that is most efficiently position to complete the order promptly.